...

 10%

-According to the NIDA (National Institute on Drug Abuse), 10% of people undergoing a benzo detox process experience protracted withdrawal.
+The NIDA (National Institute on Drug Abuse) says that 10% of people in benzo detox face long-lasting withdrawal.

 Source: NIDA